darnellhernandez/COMP3040A2/README.md

 3. (OPTIONAL) In the **_ config.yml**, you can add a different title to your GitHub Page, if you do not want to default name (respository name) by adding a new line of code: "title: Resume". <br />
 <img width="400" height="250" src="https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/TitleRename.png"/><div> <br />

 4. Once completed, you can access your GitHub Page through the **Setting** section of your repository.
-In the **Sectting** section, the GitHub Page will have a link to your site. <br />
+In the **Setting** section, the GitHub Page will have a link to your site. <br />
 <img width="700" height="150" src="https://github.com/darnellhernandez/COMP3040A2/blob/master/pictures/Website.png"/><div> <br />

 ## More Resources